 Marko Uibu, PhD, is a co-founder of the Estonian Social Innovation Lab and a lecturer of communication management at the Institute of Social Studies (University of Tartu).
 His current academic interests are related to diverse aspects of social change and innovation: from religious and health perspectives to the potential of (co-)creational methods.
 Marko has an interdisciplinary background: Master’s degrees in media and communication studies and social anthropology and a PhD in religious studies.
 Being a ‘pracademic’, he is conducting both academic and applied research and participating in several social innovation programs like a co-creative social intervention to increase children’s physical activity.
 Marko is presenting the co-creation model in the Design Thinking Tools session.

-Pärtel is a senior consultant at Miltton's Urban Affairs team.
+Pärtel is a senior adviser at Miltton's Urban Affairs team.
 For nearly a decade, Pärtel has worked on making cities more innovative, attractive and sustainable for talent and investors.
 He specialises in smart city development, change management, conceptual design, branding and strategic consultancy.
 He has provided strategic recommendations to senior managers as well as created and led projects as a concept designer, project manager and expert.
 He has worked with Nordic municipalities and different clients from Switzerland, Netherlands, Europe, the Middle East, Canada and Singapore.
 Pärtel co-founded and held multiple positions in Future Place Leadership, a Stockholm-based consultancy specialisingfcen in the development, innovation and marketing of places.
 He has also worked as Head of Urban Strategy at Fyma, an urban AI data analytics company.
 Pärtel is one of the moderators of Design Thinking Tallinn 2022.

-Tõnis is the Head of the Department of Sustainable Urban Planning and City Architect of Tartu, Estonia.
+Tõnis is the Head of the Department of Urban Design and City Architect of Tartu, Estonia.
 He obtained his Master's degree in Architecture and Urban Planning from the Estonian Academy of Arts.
-Tõnis has been the City Architect for the last nine years and has been active in public space and sustainability dialogues.
+Tõnis has been the City Architect for the last ten years and has been active in public space and sustainability dialogues.
 Tartu has been granted several annual national architecture awards and other successfully managed proposals, gaining much attention in Estonia.
 Tartu city is most concerned with whether today's trends are a suitable environment for a truly sustainable urban future regarding the issues of ecology, built environment and mobility.
 While concentrating on the issue of urban mobility, there is a slippery slope of neglecting the true goal of a city – bringing people together for the best possible cooperation for building a cohesive society.
 In a world of fewer resources and dramatic changes in climate, a compact, citizen-friendly city concept goes hand in hand with building resilience in our societies.
 Tõnis will base his assumptions on historical examples and bring out a success story from the best pactices of the City of Tartu.